 I had decided to create a low-cost fence in my backyard using cinder blocks a few years ago.
 The first ideas were very elaborate designs, but I have chosen the classic piled one; leveled the ground, cleaned the place with careful stacking, and simply didn’t paint them to let them look as natural as possible.

-Staggered Stack Fence
+Staggered Stack fence

-First row, I put the blocks one after the other.
+First row, we put the blocks one after the other.
 For the second row, I offset the blocks so that they overlap the first row’s joints also; in fact, this is all along the height of the fence.
 I used mortar especially at corners.

 DIY cinder block fence ideas like this one are great because they are easy to implement and still look very stylish.